Search

 Reggae star Lloyd Charmers passes away

-Reggae artist Lloyd Charmers has passed away at the age of 74.
+Lloyd Charmers, a reggae artist, has died at the age of 74.

-He was taken to Homerton Hospital, but was pronounced dead upon arrival.
+Despite being taken to Homerton Hospital, he was pronounced dead upon arrival.

-Charmers was born Lloyd Tyrell in Kingston, Jamaica.
-He launched his music career in 1962, performing with Roy Willis as The Charmers and then joining The Uniques.
-He was also a member of the harmony group, The Flames.
+Born Lloyd Tyrell in Kingston, Jamaica, he began his music career in 1962.
+He first performed with Roy Willis as The Charmers before joining The Uniques.
+Additionally, he was part of the harmony group known as The Flames.

-He released his first two solo albums, ‘Reggae Charm’ and ‘Reggae is Tight’ on the Trojan label in 1970.
+In 1970, he released his debut solo albums, ‘Reggae Charm’ and ‘Reggae is Tight’ under the Trojan label.

 by Wallace McTavish